azrulhasni/Ebanking-JHipster-Kafka-Vault/README.md

-### Integrating Transaction to Kafka and Vault
+### Specify dependency to Kafka and Vault

 -   Firstly, let us deal with dependencies.
 In the file
-    \$PROJECTS/Transaction.pom.xml, add the dependencies below in the
+    \$PROJECTS/Transaction/pom.xml, add the dependencies below in the
     \<dependencies\> \</dependencies\> tag.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~